OpenMind/OM1-video-processor/README.md

-# OM1 Tools
+# OM1 Video Processor

-A Docker-based video streaming solution for OpenMind that captures video from local cameras and streams it to OpenMind's video ingestion API.
+A Docker-based video streaming solution for OpenMind that captures video from local cameras, performs face recognition, and streams the results to OpenMind's video ingestion API.

 ## Overview

-This tool uses MediaMTX (formerly rtsp-simple-server) to create a video streaming pipeline that:
+This tool uses the OM1 modules to create an intelligent video streaming pipeline that:
-1. Captures video from a local camera (e.g., `/dev/video0`)
+1. Captures video from a local camera (e.g., `/dev/video6`)
-2. Streams it locally via RTMP
+2. Performs real-time face recognition with bounding boxes and name overlays
+3. Captures audio from a microphone (e.g., `hw:3,0`)
-3. Relays the stream to OpenMind's video ingestion API
+4. Streams the processed video and audio directly to OpenMind's video ingestion API via RTSP

 ## Features

-- **Multi-architecture support**: Works on both x86_64 and ARM64 architectures
-- **Automatic video capture**: Uses FFmpeg to capture from V4L2 devices
-- **Real-time streaming**: Low-latency streaming with optimized encoding settings
+- **GPU-accelerated processing**: Optimized for NVIDIA Jetson platforms with CUDA support
+- **Real-time face recognition**: Live face detection with bounding boxes and name overlays
+- **Audio capture**: Integrated microphone support with PulseAudio
+- **Direct RTSP streaming**: Streams directly to OpenMind's API without intermediate relay
 - **Automatic restart**: All services restart automatically if they fail
-- **Audio support**: Configured for PulseAudio integration
+- **FPS monitoring**: Real-time performance metrics display
+- **Configurable devices**: Supports multiple camera and microphone configurations

 ## Prerequisites

 - Docker and Docker Compose
+- NVIDIA Jetson device with JetPack 6.1 (or compatible NVIDIA GPU system)
-- A USB camera or built-in webcam accessible at `/dev/video0`
+- A USB camera or built-in webcam (default: `/dev/video6`)
+- A microphone device (default: `hw:3,0`)
 - OpenMind API credentials
-- Linux system with V4L2 support
+- Linux system with V4L2 and ALSA support

 ## Setup